ricardonovelot/Demos-/README.md

 <td valign="top">

 <h2>About</h2>
-<p>Names is an iOS app designed to capture contact notes and names of people you met</p>
+<p>Names is an iOS app designed to help you capture and remember the people you meet, along with the notes you take about them.
+Perfect for events or gatherings, Names helps you cultivate meaningful relationships by ensuring you remember the important details of each encounter.
+With this app, you can approach every interaction with intention, making each relationship more genuine and impactful.</p>

 <h2>TestFlight</h2>
 <a href="https://testflight.apple.com/join/NuON0fEq">TestFlight Link</a>